littensy/charm/README.md

 4. Nested effects automatically clean up when the parent effect re-runs or gets disposed.
 In other words, all effects created during the execution of another effect will be added as a "child" and clean up with the parent effect.
 This might cause issues in code that relied on the old behavior, where effects were detached from the parent.
     - This feature applies to all reaction APIs, including the listener function in `subscribe()` and the observer function in `observe()`.
     - Effects that should not be tracked by a parent effect/scope should be wrapped in [`untracked()`](#untrackedcallback).
     - This feature can introduce runtime bugs in migrated code.
-If you suspect this to be the cause, to help identify the issue, you can disable this feature by setting [`globals.trackInnerEffects`](#flags) to `false`.
+If you suspect this to be the cause, to help identify the issue, you can disable this feature by setting [`flags.trackInnerEffects`](#flags) to `false`.

 > [!NOTE]
 > An example of nested effects causing a bug is an old implementation of [`VideCharm.useAtom`](./packages/vide-charm/src/init.luau) that did not wrap the source update in `untracked()`.
 Because Vide effects run immediately after a source updates, Vide will notify components during the execution of the Charm effect in `useAtom`.
 >
 > This meant effects created as a side effect of a source update would implicitly get added as a child of the `useAtom` effect, and they could get disposed at the wrong time and desync UI.

-5. Recursion is disallowed in effects and computed signals now that Charm uses the [alien-signals algorithm](https://github.com/stackblitz/alien-signals).
+5. Recursion is now disallowed in effects and computed signals by default.
 This change may introduce bugs in code relying on the old behavior.
     - Recursive checks are opt-out.
 You can allow recursion for a specific effect by calling [`recursive()`](#recursive) at the top of the effect callback.

 6. Consider refactoring your code to use some new quality-of-life features.
 Many of these are made possible thanks to [alien-signals](https://github.com/stackblitz/alien-signals)!
     - Added [`signal()`](#signalinitialvalue-equals) to make reads and writes more explicit
-    - Added [`listen()`](#listengetter-callback) for running a subscription once immediately
+    - Added [`listen()`](#listengetter-callback) to create a subscription that runs once immediately
     - Added [`effectScope()`](#effectscopecallback) for collecting and cleaning up multiple effects at once
-    - Added [`onCleanup()`](#oncleanupcallback-failsilently) for running code when the currently-running effect, subscription, or observer cleans up
+    - Added [`onCleanup()`](#oncleanupcallback-failsilently) to bind a cleanup function to the active effect
-    - Added [`trigger()`](#triggercallback) for triggering updates for table mutations
+    - Added [`trigger()`](#triggercallback) to trigger updates for table mutations
     - The [`computed()`](#computedgetter) callback now gets called with the previous computed value
     - Optimized `computed()` to use lazy evaluation instead of eager updates
     - Optimized `mapped()` to only map values that changed in the original table